 Most people know that food can affect a person’s mood.
 That is why some say there is a link between diet and depression.
 Comfort foods are those that stir nostalgia or incite good feelings by bringing pleasure to the palate.
 Aside from causing long-term health problems due to poor diet choices, some feel-good foods may actually lead to depression.
 So the next time you’re stressed out and contemplating over stuffing yourself, reach for something fresh, not frozen or processed.

 The Junk-Food Trap

 Junk foods, such as high-fat chips and processed snack cakes are loaded with sugar, salt and chemicals that extend their shelf life.
 And while these foods might taste great, they often have almost no nutrients and a ton of calories.
 A diet comprised of these foods is likely to lead to weight gain and nutritional deficiencies—problems that in turn lead to depression.
 Science proves that when our bodies are deprived of vital nutrients, we experience heightened feelings of anxiety, lethargy and irritability, says Drew Ramsey, MD.
-These ill feelings cause some people to binge on the very same foods that lead to their initial misery, leading to a cycle that is difficult to break.
+These ill feelings cause some people to over eat on the very same foods that lead to their initial misery, leading to a cycle that is difficult to break.